stadium-software/repeater-datagrid/README.md

 ![](images/Statetype.png)

 ### DataSet
-The type must contain a property for all columns your DataGrid will contain (visible and hidden).
 This type will be used in the *Repeater* *ListItem Type* property.
+The "DataSet" type must contain properties for all columns the DataGrid you create (visible and hidden).

 The "DataSet" type for the sample application as the following properties
 1. ID (any)